Aging

 (301) 496-5248

-The federal government’s National Institutes of Health (NIH), the National Eye Institute’s mission is to “conduct and support research, training, health information dissemination, and other programs with respect to blinding eye diseases, visual disorders, mechanisms of visual function, preservation of sight, and the special health problems and requirements of the blind.
+The federal government’s National Institutes of Health (NIH) National Eye Institute mission is to “conduct and support research, training, health information dissemination, and other programs concerning blinding eye diseases, visual disorders, mechanisms of visual function, preservation of sight, and the unique health problems and requirements of the blind.

 American Council of the Blind